kundan-ps09/spark-interview-guide/spark.md

 There are two types of operations that you can perform on an RDD- Transformations and Actions.

 	Transformation:
         -Applies some function on a RDD and creates a new RDD, it does not modify the RDD that you apply the function on.
 (Remember that RDDs are resilient/immutable).
-    	- Also, the new RDD keeps a pointer to it’s parent RDD.
+    	-Also, the new RDD keeps a pointer to it’s parent RDD.

  ![rdd_transformation](rdd_transformation.png)